 My husband and I grew up in the 80s when visiting the arcade was a regular activity.
 There were arcades in every shopping mall – often right outside the food court.
 No trip to the mall with friends was complete without time in the arcade.

 Pinball Pete’s is reminiscent of the classic arcades we grew up with.
 There are pinball machines galore, early video games, plus more modern versions and of course games to earn tickets for prizes.
 We love taking our daughter to Pinball Pete’s and introducing her to some of our favorite classic games.

-My daughter has grown up with video games, but was fascinated with the Pinball Machines since there are no longer many around.
+My daughter has grown up with video games, but was fascinated with the Pinball Machines since they are no longer common.

 She was also thrilled to find Mario Kart where we could sit next to each other and compete.
 She loves Mario Kart on the Wii U, so it isn’t a surprise that she beat me.